elastique-gmbh/Mirror_Me/README.md

 Animation & Control: Robot movements are designed in Cinema 4D, with animation data extracted and processed via Python scripts.
 This data is then integrated into TouchDesigner to trigger real-time interactions.

 Sound Design: Four unique soundscapes correspond to different movement sequences, each eliciting varied emotional responses—from light and floating to aggressive and oppressive.
-Created in Pro Tools using Plugins from Native Instruments, Waves and more
+Created in Steinberg Nuendo using Plugins from Native Instruments, Waves and more

 Visitor Interaction: An automated system captures and edits a video of each visitor's experience from three angles, available for download 20 seconds post-interaction.
 This feature encourages sharing and re-engagement, reinforcing the theme of self-reflection.